Barking Abbey: Anglo-Saxon founding

 Barking Abbey was founded c.
-660–664 or 666 by Saint Earconwald (later Bishop of London) for his sister Saint Ethelburga.
+660–664 or 666 by Earconwald (later Bishop of London) for his sister Ethelburga.
 At the same time, he founded Chertsey Abbey for himself.
-Earconwald died at the abbey in 693, and his body was taken to St. Paul's Cathedral in London for burial.
+Earconwald died at the abbey in 693, and his body was taken to St Paul's Cathedral in London for burial.
 Bede recounts many miracles associated with the early abbey.

-Barking Abbey was initially dedicated to the Virgin Mary and later to both St. Mary and St. Ethelburga, who served as the abbey's first abbess.
-The original abbey was a double monastery that followed either the Rule of St. Columbanus or the Benedictine Rule, and it was built of wood, wattle and daub, and reused Roman tile.
+Barking Abbey was initially dedicated to the Virgin Mary and later to both St Mary and St Ethelburga, who served as its first abbess.
+The original abbey was a double monastery that followed either the Rule of St Columbanus or the Benedictine Rule, and it was built of wood, wattle and daub, and reused Roman tile.
 During Ethelburga's lifetime, the abbey's holdings were enlarged by the Hodilred Charter and possibly the Earconwald Charter.

-Ethelburga was taught and succeeded as abbess by Saint Hildelith of Faremoutier, who retained the position until her death c.
+Ethelburga was taught and succeeded as abbess by Hildelith of Faremoutier, who retained the position until her death c.
 712. At this time, the abbey was a centre of learning and its nuns were the dedicatees of Aldhelm's De Virginitate c.
 700.

 The abbey was burned by Vikings c.
 871, and the nuns fled to their London estate, probably All Hallows Barking by the Tower.
 Goscelin, writing c.
-1087, describes St. Ethelburga miraculously summoning a wolf, bear, and lion to defend the empty monastery, and relates another raid whereupon the abbess and nuns defiantly barricaded themselves inside the abbey, which the invaders then set alight.
+1087, describes St Ethelburga miraculously summoning a wolf, bear, and lion to defend the empty monastery, and relates another raid whereupon the abbess and nuns defiantly barricaded themselves inside the abbey, which the invaders then set alight.